Integer-Forcing Linear Receivers: Integer-Forcing vs. V-Blast IV

 \section{Integer-Forcing vs. V-Blast IV}

-Recall that V-BLAST II performs decoding in the optimal order and V-BLAST III allows for rate allocation.
+Recall that, in V-BLAST II, the data streams have equal rates and the decoding order is optimized whereas, in V-BLAST III, the rate allocation is optimized and the decoding order is fixed.
 In this appendix, we introduce V-BLAST IV, which allows for both rate allocation and an optimized decoding order.
+Let $\Pi$ denote the set of all possible permutations of $\{1,2,\ldots,\mrt\}$.
 Under V-BLAST IV, the data streams are decoded with respect to the ordering

-where $R_{\pi(m)}(\mathbf{H})$ is given by \eqref{eq:sic}.
-We compare the behavior of V-BLAST IV to that of the integer-forcing linear receiver in Figures \ref{f:outV41}, \ref{f:outV45}, \ref{f:poutPV4}.
-The results show although V-BLAST IV achieves good performance for low to medium $\snr$, the integer-forcing linear achieves higher outage rates and lower outage probabilities in the medium to high $\snr$ regime.